louisD123/EPL-predictions-using-FM24-attributes/README.md

 ## Motivation

-Primarily meant as a learning experience for building more professional and well-structured data science projects.
+1. Primarily meant as a learning experience for building more professional and well-structured data science projects.

-From a sports betting perspective it is very interesting to explore the predictive power of video game stats.
+2. From a sports betting perspective it is very interesting to explore the predictive power of video game stats and how they compare to market odds.

 <details>
-  <summary>Click to expand: More on Sports betting market efficiency </summary>
+  <summary> More on Sports betting market efficiency </summary>
 </details>

 ## Tech used